theodds/2024-ISBA-Short/README.md

+# Late-breaking news

+See the recently updated details for the 2024 ISBA BioPharm Section Best Paper Awards at the end of this README.

+# Ensemble Learning with Bayesian Additive Regression Trees

 This repository contains code for reproducing some of the examples presented at the 2024 ISBA World Meeting BART short course.
 To run these examples, you will likely need to install BART software.

 # BART R Packages